The original do-it-yourself travel guide to Europe SM

 There are a large number of other schools in all countries which specialize in teaching the local language to foreigners.
 French, German, Italian, and Spanish lessons are readily available in the respective countries.
 Russian language study has recently become popular and schools have opened their doors in major cities.

 If you are interested in studying in any country, obtain information from the official tourist office of the country you plan to visit.
-There are frequent ads in the International Herald Tribune, also.
+An Internet search will turn up thousands of possibilities.

 Language Lessons by Tape